-COVID-19 Vaccine Research Trial is Now Enrolling
+COVID-19 Vaccine Research Trial Enrollment is Now Closed

-COVID-19 Vaccine Research Trial is Now Enrolling
+COVID-19 Vaccine Research Trial Enrollment is Now Closed

 A Randomized, Double-blind, Placebo-controlled Phase 3 Study to Assess the Efficacy and Safety of Ad26.COV2.S for the Prevention of SARS-CoV-2-mediated COVID-19 in Adults Aged 18 Years and Older

-Join this highly regulated, FDA and EMA reviewed clinical trial protocol that puts your safety first!
+A highly regulated, FDA and EMA reviewed clinical trial protocol that puts your safety first!

-Those who qualify may receive*:
+Those who qualified may have received:

 Janssen Trial Number: 833-MY1SHOT